lxndrdagreat/sfray/README.md

 # Example Program
 The example program (located in `main.cpp`) shows basic usage.
 I've tried to clean it up and add comments.

-You can move with the arrow keys, and cycle the different rendering modes for the walls, floor, ceiling and entities using the Z, X and C keys.
-Escape quits the program.
+## Demo Features

+- Floor, ceiling and wall rendering methods
+- Toggle entity drawing on and off
+- Camera movement and collision
+- Overlay "gun" example (defaults to hidden, see keybindings to key to toggle it to visible).
+- Frames-per-second output to help debug performance gains/losses.

+## Keybindings

+- `Arrow Keys`: movement/rotation
+- `Z`: Cycle floor rendering method
+- `X`: Cycle ceiling rendering method
+- `C`: Cycle wall rendering method
+- `V`: Cycle entities on and off
+- `B`: Cycle overlay example on and off

 # Raycaster